The PowerShell equivalent of tracert

 variable to a text file.

 Looking for other helpful network and system administrator tools?
-Check out PDQ Deploy and PDQ Inventory and PDQ Connect.
+Check out PDQ Deploy & Inventory and PDQ Connect.
 Make manual patching a thing of the past.
 With dynamic collections, auto download packages, and automated deployments, your environment will be up to date and secure, and you won't have to lift a finger to do it.
 Download a free 14-day trial of our products to discover how we can help alleviate the stress of keeping your computers up to date.